 As so famously demonstrated by Meg Ryan and Tom Hanks, the internet changed the entire dating scene and hence, personal ads as well.

 Towards the late 20th century, various websites allowed personal ads to achieve a wider reach, and often for free, such as Craigslist.
-Although the personals section was later taken down due to the risk of the website being misused by people involved in prostitution and sex trafficking.
+Although the personals section was later due to the risk of the website being misused by people involved in prostitution and sex trafficking.

 Websites geared towards the business of love were so popular that the original intention of YouTube was actually to be a dating site.
-One could post videos about themselves and find videos of others whom they found interesting, or as their original slogan said: “Tune in, Hook up.”
+One could post videos about themselves and find videos of others whom they found interesting, or as their original said: “Tune in, Hook up.”
 After a failure of public adherence to this platform, the idea was scrapped.
 And the YouTube we now know was born.

 Nonetheless, finding a partner has remained a lucrative business, something easily evident in the endless dating apps.
 Ranging from your average Tinder to Sizzl, an app that specifically targets bacon lovers.
 Yes, I know.